 There are no definite answers to the questions of what causes cannabis hyperemesis syndrome, why it has only emerged in the last two decades of thousands of years of cannabis use, and whether or not it should even be called cannabis hyperemesis syndrome instead of ‘mystery emesis syndrome’ or ‘possible neem poisoning emesis syndrome’.
 What we can conclude, however, are the following points:

-- Neem oil poisoning is sharing some symptoms to CHS.
+- Neem oil poisoning shares some symptoms with CHS.
 Neem oil is used on cannabis as an organic pesticide in both legal and illegal farming.
 If the neem oil remains on the cannabis flowers, it can be easily ingested by people who are unaware of its presence.

 - The efficacy of hot baths and capsaicin cream in treating CHS suggests that the hypothesis of the TRPV1 receptors becoming over-stimulated by cannabinoids points to not all cases of cannabinoid hyperemesis syndrome being caused by neem oil, as these treatments would have no effect on neem oil poisoning.